fletchel/DL2-CALM/blogpost.md

 ![CALM diagram](https://github.com/fletchel/DL2-CALM/assets/70916204/01f461b7-7296-41d5-85c0-84c7dbba7441)

 Lastly, the original method employs a complex calibration procedure for finding an exit threshold $\lambda \in [0, 1]$ such that the early-exit predictions remain consistent with respect to the full model.
-However, the authors have not shown the experiments comparing the statistically-calibrated threshold with naive choice of $\lambda$.
-Hence, it may be possible to consider a simplified version of the early-exit framework with the calibration process omitted.
-Moreover, the statistical guarantees provided by the original paper are predicated on the calibration set being a representative sample of all possible inputs, which may not be the case in practice.
-Thus, these statistical guarantees may provide a false sense of security in the performance of the early-exit model.
+Furthermore, the provided statistical guarantees are unlikely to generalise.
+The assumption under which the model operates is that the calibration set $S_{cal}$ is representative of the entire distribution of prompts.
+This is a strong assumption, and in certain situations, it is unlikely to hold.
+While this may work for cases where the LLM operates on a constrained dataset (for example, an LLM used only to summarise news articles), it will likely not work for LLMs that are used in e.g. chatbots, where users can input any prompt they want, some of which will be out-of-distribution.
+The statistical guarantees provided by the CALM paper may therefore provide a false sense of confidence in the outputs.
+Thus, we aim to compare the speed/accuracy tradeoff of a naively selected threshold (i.e. hyperparameter search) with a calibrated threshold, to determine whether the calibration provides a noticeable benefit.

 # Contribution

-`Describe your novel contribution.`

 Our works consists of three main contributions to the CALM framework, each focusing on one of the weaknesses described in the previous section.

-The first of our contributions --- **top-k token propagation** --- addresses the problem of the computational overhead within **softmax response** confidence estimation method by selecting $\text{top-}K$ most probable tokens after the first layer and computing only the logits corresponding to these tokens in the following layers.
+The first of our contributions --- **top-k token propagation** --- addresses the problem of the computational overhead within **softmax response** confidence estimation method by selecting the $K$ tokens with the highest probability values after the output of the , and then only considering these tokens downstream.
+More precisely,

+$\text{top-}K$ most probable tokens after the first layer and computing only the logits corresponding to these tokens in the following layers.
 With $K << V$, we believe that this change should lead to a noticeable decrease in the time spent on confidence estimation.

 **ADD A SNIPPET OF CODE COMPARED WITH THE NORMAL WORKFLOW**